ShrutiPatil-01/Linux-Basic-/README.md

 This repository contains Top 50 Linux Commands You Must Know as a Regular User 🐧.

 Commands
-ls - view contents of directory (list)

-pwd - path of the current directory

-cd - change directory

-mkdir - make new directory

-mv - move files / rename files

-cp - copy files

-rm - remove files

-touch - create blank new file

-rmdir - delete directory

-cat - list content of file to terminal

-clear - clear terminal window

-echo - move data into a file

-less - Read text file one screen at a time

-man - show manual of Linux commands

-sudo - enables you to perform tasks that require administrative or root permissions

-top - task manager in terminal

-tar - used to archive multiple files into a tarball

-grep - used to searching words in specific files

-head - view first lines of any text file

-tail - view last lines of any text file

-diff - compares the contents of two files line by line

-kill - used for killing unresponsive program

-jobs - display all current jobs along with their statuses

-sort - is a command line utility for sorting lines of text files

-df - info about system disk

-du - check how much space a file or directory takes

-zip - to compress your files into a zip archive

-unzip - to extract the zipped files from a zip archive

-ssh - a secure encrypted connection between two hosts over and insecure network

-cal - shows calendar

-apt - command line tool for interaction with packaging system

-alias - custom shortcuts used to represent a command

-w - current user info

-whereis - used to locate the binary, source, manual page files

-whatis - used to get one-line man page description

-useradd - used to create a new user

-passwd - used to changing password of current user

-whoami - print current user

-uptime - print current time when machine starts

-free - print free disk space info

-history - print used commands history

-uname - print detailed information about your Linux system

-ping - to check connectivity status to a server

-chmod - to change permissions of files and directories

-chown - to change ownership of files and directories

-find - using find searches for files and directories

-locate - used to locate a file, just like the search command in Windows

-ifconfig - print ip address stuff

-ip a - similar to ifconfig but shortest print

-finger - gives you a short dump of info about a user

-Contribution 💡
+1.ls - view contents of directory (list)

+2.pwd - path of the current directory

+3.cd - change directory

+4.mkdir - make new directory

+5.mv - move files / rename files

+6.cp - copy files

+7.rm - remove files

+8.touch - create blank new file

+9.rmdir - delete directory

+10.cat - list content of file to terminal

+11.clear - clear terminal window

+12.echo - move data into a file

+13.less - Read text file one screen at a time

+14.man - show manual of Linux commands

+15.sudo - enables you to perform tasks that require administrative or root permissions

+16.top - task manager in terminal

+17.tar - used to archive multiple files into a tarball

+18.grep - used to searching words in specific files

+19.head - view first lines of any text file

+20.tail - view last lines of any text file

+21.diff - compares the contents of two files line by line

+22.kill - used for killing unresponsive program

+23.jobs - display all current jobs along with their statuses

+24.sort - is a command line utility for sorting lines of text files

+25.df - info about system disk

+26.du - check how much space a file or directory takes

+27.zip - to compress your files into a zip archive

+28.unzip - to extract the zipped files from a zip archive

+29.ssh - a secure encrypted connection between two hosts over and insecure network

+30.cal - shows calendar

+31.apt - command line tool for interaction with packaging system

+32.alias - custom shortcuts used to represent a command

+33.w - current user info

+34.whereis - used to locate the binary, source, manual page files

+35.whatis - used to get one-line man page description

+36.useradd - used to create a new user

+37.passwd - used to changing password of current user

+38.whoami - print current user

+39.uptime - print current time when machine starts

+40.free - print free disk space info

+41.history - print used commands history

+42.uname - print detailed information about your Linux system

+43.ping - to check connectivity status to a server

+44.chmod - to change permissions of files and directories

+45.chown - to change ownership of files and directories

+46.find - using find searches for files and directories

+47.locate - used to locate a file, just like the search command in Windows

+48.ifconfig - print ip address stuff

+49.ip a - similar to ifconfig but shortest print

+50.finger - gives you a short dump of info about a user